In a 400-billion-emails-a-day world, accurate contacts are your edge.

 Cons

-Best for: independent recruiters and small sales teams looking for a cost‑effective tool with both personal and business emails and moderate search volumes.
+Best for: solo recruiters and small sales teams that want a cost‑effective solution to supplement both personal and business emails, with moderate search volumes.

 5. Discoverly

-Discoverly is a lightweight Chrome extension that scrapes social media profiles and shows cross‑platform links.
-It overlays LinkedIn, Facebook, Twitter, and Gmail to reveal where contacts are active.
-The tool is ideal for digging deeper into someone’s social presence.
+Discoverly lightweight Chrome extension that scrapes various social media profiles and highlights cross-platform links.
+It covers LinkedIn, Facebook, Twitter and Gmail to show where contacts are active.
+The tool works well for when you want to research somebody’s social footprint.

 Features and Pricing

-• Social presence discovery: See LinkedIn info while viewing Gmail emails, and vice versa; Discoverly reveals mutual friends and tweets across platforms.
+• Social presence discovery: View LinkedIn information while reading emails in Gmail, and vice versa; Discoverly shows mutual friends and tweets across platforms.

-• Profile enrichment: Save discovered profiles and export them for later use.
+• Profile enrichment: Save discovered profiles to export them for future use.

-• Pricing: As of 2025, the basic product is completely free, though a premium version for saving contacts is not available yet.
+• Pricing: In 2025, The basic product is totally free but a premium version for saving contacts has yet to come out.

 Pros